phanxuanquang/AskDB/README.md

-# © 2024 Phan Xuan Quang / Adobe Camera Profiles Unlocker
+# © 2024 Phan Xuan Quang / AskDB

 What if you're not a SQL expert?
 What if you could simply ask your database questions in plain English and get instant answers?
 ![SplashScreen scale-200](https://i.imgur.com/kO68bFg.png)